Colton-Bassett/reactpokedex/README.md

 ## Review

 - MATERIAL UI
-- using Material UI's 'sx' prop -- which is the system's solution to customizing css -- is pretty terrible.
-Looks exactly the same as vanilla html inline css style={{}} syntax.
-A strict downgrade to typescript

-- i really am not a fan of the styled components solution either.
-It has benefits for sure, but I just don't like how there's huge blocks of styling i have to scroll past to get to the real code.
-There's also the issue of performance with both the above approaches.

-- maybe they have great use-cases in enterprise level solutions where projects get exponentially big, but for smaller projects like these it feels like a lot of boiler plate and a lot of wasted time

-- probably sticking with external css files and css modules.
-More performant + separation of converns.
-Probably just wishing I had tailwind tbh
+- The solutions to customize MUI components (sx, theme, styled components aka css in jsx) feel really bad.
+I ended up using external css modules and just wished I had tailwind.

-- MUI is still stuck on material 2, they're working on material 3.
-But material 3 came out literally 2 or 3 years ago.
+- MUI's design is old.
+The framework is still on material 2.
+They're currently working on updating to material 3, but material 3 came out 3 years ago.

-- aint now way they called this thing <grid2>

-- kind of drowning in css files, something I forgot about with tailwind

-- kind of tired organizing the styles in css files.
-I'm sure there's a prettier-esque extension to fix this but it's a pain
+- There is a component called <grid2> because <grid> isn't good anymore... but it still exists ???

-- the only way I can use responsive breakpoints (sm, md, lg, xl, etc) is through the Grid component or media queries.
-Not a fan
+- The only way to use responsive breakpoints (sm, md, lg, xl, etc) on MUI components is through the Grid component, media queries, or adding another MUI library to my project.

 - REACT

-- no image component like next.js
+- No image component like next.js

-- no native ssr
+- No native ssr

-- with react router dom i have to create a useEffect to scroll to the top of a page after a navigate.
+- With react router dom i have to create a useEffect to scroll to the top of a page after a navigate.
 AINTNOWAY this isn't just built in behavior.
 Crazy town

+- CSR feels really fast and nice for smaller apps

+- Never refreshing with CSR between page navigations is cool

 - FIREBASE